 In 1996 for the quality of his paintings and his service to Scottish art Joe Hargan was awarded the Paisley Art Institute diploma.
 The Art Institute was founded in 1876 and has built up a substantial art collection of Scottish Art.
 It promotes contemporary art through its annual exhibition and also organises the notable Scottish Drawing Competition every two years.

 The body of Joe Hargan paintings are remarkable for their diversity.
 But his paintings are immediately recognisable and follow the rich tradition of vibrant, bold colourist Scottish paintings.
-Contemporary paintings by Joe Hargan of the renowned character 'Sniffy' have featured in many of his paintings and are now collected by art lovers worldwide.
-Over the years Hargan has been awarded a number of art prizes reflecting and rewarding the quality and breadth of his talent.
+Contemporary paintings of the renowned character 'Sniffy' have featured in many of Hargan's paintings and are now collected by art lovers worldwide.
+Over the years Joe has been awarded a number of art prizes reflecting and rewarding the quality and breadth of his talent.

 Hargan draws inspiration from many sources: Italian renaissance art, Spanish art, American influences such as Rothko and Newman; and of course British artists Francis Bacon, Philipson and David Donaldson